 image_get_intermediate_size()WP 2.5.0

-The url path will be given, when the $size parameter is a string.
+As a result, the image URL will be returned only if the $size parameter is specified as a string.

 1 time — 0.001427 sec (very slow) | 50000 times — 1.51 sec (fast) | PHP 7.1.5, WP 4.8.1